LitenApe/Scripts/README.md

 [Subway](#subway)

 ## Cruiser
-Cruiser is a web scrape script which retrieves information about the prices for cruiser boards or longboards from the boardshop.no website
+Cruiser is a web scrape script which retrieves information about the prices for cruiser boards or longboards from the boardshop.no website. cruiser.html shows how the website looks like under development of the script

 ## Subway
 Subway is a bash script which parses the xml file retrieved from ruter's api.